Roout/chatterfinity/README.md

 ### Restrictions

 There are several very imporatant restriction on the communication in twitch chat.
 They depend on MODE and Bot authority.
-Bot DOESN't consider twitch restrictions yet.
+Bot doesn't consider twitch restrictions yet.
 Following restriction will be implemented soon:

 - Minimum 1 second delay between messages via IRC connection.
 For slow mode it can be greater.
 - 30 messages for 1 second